AdaCore/learn/content/labs/intro-to-ada/chapters/strongly_typed_language.rst

     #.
 Functions :ada:`To_D_50` and :ada:`To_S_50` saturate the input values if
        they are out of range.

+	   - If the input is less than 10 the output should be 10.
-       - For example, if the input for :ada:`To_D_50` is 100, the output of the function is 50.
+	   - If the input is greater than 50 the output should be 50.

     #.
 Function :ada:`To_I_100` converts from the :ada:`D_50` type to the
        :ada:`I_100` type.